 Student housing.
 In 2017, demand for student property is expected to increase: micro apartments are being actively constructed in Germany and the United Kingdom, and more and more international students are coming to these countries.
 Investors will also continue buying conventional rental flats, hotels and supermarkets.

-Alternative property investment vehicles. «We expect Russian investors to learn more about collective investment (crowdfunding) and real estate funds and to begin moving in this direction gradually
+Alternative property investment vehicles.
+"We expect Russian investors to learn more about collective investment (crowdfunding) and real estate funds and to begin moving in this direction gradually in 2017–2018.
+This format is often more convenient for individual investors than buying and subsequently managing properties on their own," George Kachmazov says.

 In addition, investors are likely to continue to restructure their foreign capital and assets in 2017 following the entry into force in 2015 of a set of restrictive new controlled foreign companies (CFC) rules requiring Russian taxpayers to provide the tax authorities with details regarding various foreign business interests.